christian-miljkovic/recommendations/README.md

 ### To-do

-- Create route to save response to database (controller)
+- Create validator module that uses changeset logic already in lib/rec
-- Create ecto logic to save responses (model)
+- Add create_rec logic by inserting into Repo
 - Return response to twilio

 To start your Phoenix server: